PavelStrejcek/brainweboptionaldni/README.md

 4. Create ZIP archive again.

-5. Use standard inslallation way as described in [PrestaShop How-To][2].
+5. Use standard installation way as described in [PrestaShop How-To][2].

 License